gholang/ros2-autobuilder/README.md

 # ROS2 autobuilder

-ROS2 autobuilder is a CI(Continous Integration) system for ROS2onYocto project.
+ROS2 autobuilder is a CI(Continous Integration) system for Yocto project.

 All systems are on Docker containers(build master,worker and janitor)